 Raccoons make a wide range of loud noises, including screeching, screaming, squealing, and whistling.
 These vocalizations indicate different situations.
 For instance, a raccoon screams and makes noise when fighting with other raccoons.
 Besides, screeching and snarling indicate raccoons are under stress and looking for a safe and solitary place.

 Raccoons make a screeching or whistling sound when calling each other.
 Likewise, a female raccoon makes noise, such as screams.
 Many people think that screaming only indicates fighting, but research shows they also make these sounds when mating.

-Dogs are not the only species that bark when looking for food, fight, or undergo stress.
-Raccoons also make loud noises, including loud barks, when they feel distressed, get injuries, suffer from pain, or have discomfort in muscles.
+Dogs are not the only species that bark when looking for food, fighting, or undergoing stress.
+Raccoons also make loud noises, including loud barks, when they feel distressed, get injuries, suffer from pain, or have muscle discomfort.
 Mother raccoons bark loud when looking for their missing cubs or to attract their cubs back to them.